ChenThread/candyk-psx/README.md

-CandyK: A candy shop of tools and libraries for PlayStation development
+CandyK-PSX: A candy shop of tools and libraries for PlayStation development

 This readme will need to be better fleshed-out.

-By the way, you will need a MIPS cross-compiler.
-This toolchain assumes that you use `mipsel-none-elf` as your target name, but if you don't use this you can always change the `CROSSPREFIX` variable.

 ## Licensing